OthmanSefraoui/Data_story/README.md

 + What is the environmental impact of agriculture in each country in the past year, in terms of equivalent CO2 emissions
 + How did agricultural habits change over the year: are heavily emitting practices in decline ?
 + Are some countries less emissive than others ?
-Can we find a reason for that in the data
 + When imputing the emissions to the actual consumer using trade data, what changes in terms of equivalent CO2 emissions per country ?

 ## Dataset and resources

 + [Global Food & Agriculture Statistics](https://www.kaggle.com/unitednations/global-food-agriculture-statistics)
 + [Detailed trade matrix](http://www.fao.org/faostat/en/#data/TM)
++ [Definitions and Standars](http://www.fao.org/faostat/en/#definitions) from the FAOSTAT website, used to interpret above datasets
++ The individuals Definition and Standard (green button, bottom right) for relevant tables of above datasets
 + [Manure production and caracteristics](http://www.agronext.iastate.edu/immag/pubs/manure-prod-char-d384-2.pdf) for estimating food consumption of animals

 ## Notes